-Materiality Overall materiality: €339.000, which represents approximately 0,9% of the Bank's adjusted net assets (as presented on the statement of financial position by line item 'total equity' adjusted by deducting the line item 'Intangible assets' and the 'reserves arising from revaluation of properties and other non CET1 eligible reserves') Key audit matters We have identified the following key audit matters: Credit allowance provision on loans and advances to customers and off-balance sheet instruments within the scope of the Expected Credit Loss model in line with the requirements of IFRS 9 "Financial Instruments" Revaluation of owner-occupied property to fair value
+Materiality Overall materiality: €361.400, which represents approximately 0,87% of the Bank's adjusted net assets (as presented on the statement of financial position by line item 'total equity' adjusted by deducting the line item 'other equity instruments'.
+The Bank's materiality was initially calculated using 0,9% of the Bank's adjusted net assets; however it has been restricted to 0,87% after considering the Group's materiality which is lower than the Bank's.
+Key audit matters We have identified the following key audit matter: - Credit allowance provision on loans and advances to customers and off-balance sheet instruments within the scope of the Expected Credit Loss model in line with the requirements of IFRS 9 "Financial Instruments"